 7. Jardin des Plantes

-It has grounds for jogging, relaxing, and exploring with your kids.
-And it is free to access so make sure it’s part of your itinerary when you visit the city!
+The garden’s grounds are perfect for jogging, relaxing, and exploring with your kids.
+And it is free to access so make sure it’s part of your itinerary when you visit Paris!

 Kids of all ages enjoy the Alpine Garden which has over 3000 species of plants from all over the world.
-The rose garden has hundreds of rose trees and bushes.
-There is an Australian greenhouse and a Mexican greenhouse, they are all parts of the Natural History Museum (keep reading for more on that).
+The nearby rose garden has hundreds of rose trees and bushes.
+There is also an Australian greenhouse and a Mexican greenhouse that are all parts of the Natural History Museum (keep reading for more on that).

 Go and find the monument that was erected to honor the director of Gobelins dye factory, Michel Eugene Chervel, the scientist whose work on the color spectrum led to the rise of impressionist art, and he also invented margarine!

-Admission into Jardin des Plantes will cost you a fee of 6 euros for adult and 4 euros all for others.
-You can get to Jardin des Plantes via subway (line 7, 10min), taxi (3 min), bus (line 67, 10 min) or on foot (25 min) from the city center.
+Admission into Jardin des Plantes will cost you a fee of 6 euros for adults and 4 euros for others.
+You can get to Jardin des Plantes via subway (line 7, 10 min), taxi (3 min), bus (line 67, 10 min), or on foot (25 min) from the city center.

 See Related: Best Travel Photography Books to Inspire You

-Here’s a great place for kids to go wild or for the family to kick back and chill.
-The park is home to lush greenery and offers perfect spots for picnics, there are also relaxing lounge areas and a couple of restaurants where you can take a break.
+Here’s a great place for kids to get all their energy out on the family vacation.
+Aside from the many carnival rides, the park is home to lush greenery and offers perfect spots for picnics, there are also relaxing lounge areas and a couple of restaurants where you can take a break.

 The Park has a lot of activities that you and your kids can participate in such as the flying chairs ride, a small animal petting zoo, play mini-golf, and the nearby children’s museum where they can play antique games.